 - Titles in non-Roman alphabets without transliteration

-- Chapters in circulating books owned by Rutgers; use the Book Delivery/Recall button in the Library Catalog to request delivery and we'll send the entire book to your pickup library.
+- Requests for copies from circulating materials owned by Rutgers: use the Request button in QuickSearch to request delivery and we'll send the entire book to your pickup library.
 You can order chapters in books not owned by Rutgers and we'll request them from another library.
 Depending on the request, the lending library may scan the chapter or send the entire book for your use.

 Where to find Interlibrary Loan and Article Delivery